 Well argued is half won

-It also helps to counteract manipulation by supporting his "no" with good arguments.
-Because it makes it clear that one does not simply turn out a request arbitrarily, but that there is a good reason for it.
-Other people can then better understand the "no".
-In addition, others have the impression that they are looking for them - this makes sense in dealing with bosses.
+Against manipulation, it also helps to substantiate your “no” with good arguments.
+Because this makes it clear that one does not simply refuse a request arbitrarily, but that there is a good reason for it.
+Other people can better understand the “no”.
+In addition, others have the impression that you are trying to take care of them - this is particularly useful when dealing with bosses.

-For example, whoever shows his boss how busy the schedule is, or proves that overwork could also have negative consequences for the company, is convincing.
-The boss realizes that the "no" is well considered and appreciates that the employee acts responsibly.
-Important: Do not lapse into complaining or justify one's own opinion, but always objectively argue.
+For example, anyone who shows his boss how busy the schedule is or shows that revision could also have negative consequences for the company is convincing.
+The boss notices that the “no” is well considered and appreciates that the employee acts responsibly.
+Important: Do not complain or justify your own opinion, but always argue objectively.

 The pitcher goes to the well for so long ...

-The pitcher goes to the well until it breaks.
-Especially those who say "yes" all the time run the risk of reacting to excessive demands at some point: instead of objectively saying "no", one suddenly becomes aggressive.
-By statements like "Do your stuff but yourself!"
-"I do not have time for such a thing" bosses and colleagues feel but mostly only really upset - also because they could not count on such a violent reaction.
+The jug goes to the well until it breaks.
+Anyone who says “yes” all the time runs the risk of reacting incorrectly at some point before being overwhelmed: instead of saying “no” objectively, you suddenly become aggressive.
+With statements like "Do your stuff yourself!"
+"I don't have time for something like this", but mostly bosses and colleagues feel really offended - also because they couldn't count on such a violent reaction.

-It is therefore better to signal in good time "to this point and not further", so that the other knows where the limits are.
-When it comes to a dispute then: Uncompletely generalized allegations like: "you always with your exaggerated demands ... avoid" - the other probably does not know that he has overtaxed the one the whole time.
+It is therefore better to signal in good time “Up to here and no further” so that the other person knows immediately where the limits are.
+If there is a dispute: Make sure to avoid generalizing allegations such as: "You always with your exaggerated demands ..." - the other person probably does not even know that he has overwhelmed you all the time.